krohrbaugh/kramerav/README.md

 ### Why `kessler-av`?

 In [Seinfeld][sf], the character [Cosmo Kramer][ck] was based on comedian [Kenny Kramer][kr2].
-In the shows pilot, the producers hadn't gotten permission to use Kramer's name, so the character was called Kessler instead.
+In the shows pilot episode, the producers hadn't gotten permission to use Kramer's name, so the character was called Kessler instead.

 This library controls [Kramer A/V's][kramer] media switches, but doesn't have permission to use _their_ trademarked name.
 As a result, it seemed fitting to